AMReX-Fluids/IAMR/Docs/sphinx_documentation/source/EBWalls.rst

 ============================================

 IAMR uses AMReX's constructive solid geometry framework defined in the namespace :cpp:`amrex::EB2`.
-See the `AMReX EB documentation`_ for more details.
+See the AMReX EB documentation (:ref:`amrex:sec:EB:ebinit`) for more details.

 How IAMR Constructs the EB Geometry
 ---------------------------------------

 Once a geometry is selected by :cpp:`IAMR::make_eb_geometry`, the procedure is the same for (almost) all geometries.
-Also see the `AMReX geometry documentation`_ for information on how to construct new geometries:
+Also see the AMReX geometry documentation :ref:`amrex:sec:EB:ebinit:IF` for information on how to construct new geometries:

 1. Construct an implicit function representing the geometry (using the language of constructive solid geometry).
 For example